zuleinis/android-todo/README.md

 GIF created with [ezGIF](https://ezgif.com/).

 ## Notes
-While building the app, I struggled a little with getting used to Android Studio, especially the design tab.
+While building the app, I struggled a little with getting used to Android Studio at first, especially the design tab.
+Fortunately, I was able to find documentation on how to achieve the things I wanted to get done.

 ## License